sap-tutorials/devtoberfest-2022/tutorials/devtoberfest2022-week-1-lcnc/devtoberfest2022-week-1-lcnc.md

 # 🔴 Devtoberfest 2022 Week 1 - Low Code No Code - Session Review
 <!-- description -->In the first week of Devtoberfest, on the Low Code No Code day (Thursday), you watched sessions about why low-code and no-code is all the rage, plus cool features of SAP Business Application Studio that speed up development.
 Show that you were listening, and earn extra points toward the grand prize.

+## You will learn
+- A lot of technology during Devtoberfest

 ## Intro
 ![Devtoberfest](Devtoberfest.jpg)